hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 Registering and unregistering are the instructions used to give an ID to a new entity on the blockchain.

-Everything that can be registered is `Identifiable`, but not everything that's `Identifiable` can be registered.
+Everything that can be registered is both `Registrable` and `Identifiable`, but not everything that's `Identifiable` can be registered.
 As a rule, everything that can be registered, can also be un-registered, but that is not a hard and fast rule.